Ophidiomyces

-Ophidiomyces ophiodiicola is a keratinophilic fungus from the family Onygenaceae of the order Onygenales.
-O. ophiodiicola is an emerging pathogen of captive and wild snakes in North America and Europe.
-It is reported to cause ophidiomycosis (formerly known as snake fungal disease or SFD) in many different species of snakes; clinical signs include skin swelling, crusts, and nodules of the skin.
+Ophidiomyces ophidiicola (formerly Ophidiomyces ophiodiicola) is the cause of ophidiomycosis also known as snake fungal disease or SFD in some species of snakes.
+It is a keratinophilic fungus from the family Onygenaceae of the order Onygenales.
+O. ophidiicola is an emerging pathogen of captive and wild snakes in North America and Europe.
+Clinical signs include skin swelling, crusts, and nodules of the skin.
 The mode of transmission is unknown, but is speculated to occur with direct contact between snakes or with the contaminated environment.
-Currently no treatment for O. ophiodiicola is available.
-O. ophiodiicola was identified by Sigler, Hambleton & Paré in 2013.
-O. ophiodiicola is the only species in the genus Ophidiomyces.
+Currently no treatment for O. ophidiicola is available.
+O. ophidiicola was identified by Sigler, Hambleton & Paré in 2013.
+O. ophidiicola is the only species in the genus Ophidiomyces.
 It was previously known as Chrysosporium ophiodiicola and is closely related to Chrysosporium anamorph Nannizziopsis vriesii (CANV).

 Taxonomy and naming

-Ophidiomyces ophiodiicola was first described as Chrysosporium ophiodiicola by Josef Guarro and colleagues in 2009 from infected snakes.
+Ophidiomyces ophidiicola was first described as Chrysosporium ophiodiicola by Josef Guarro and colleagues in 2009 from infected snakes.
 Morphologically, the fungus resembled members of the genus Chrysosporium, and was thought to be closely related to the reptile pathogen that had been referred to as the Chrysosporium anamorph Nannizziopsis vriesii (CANV).
 The genus Ophidiomyces was erected to accommodate this fungus in 2013 when DNA sequencing confirmed it to be a member of the family Onygenaceae but genetically distinct from members of the genus Chrysosporium.